SQLab/CRAXplusplus/Documentation/API.md

 #### Examples

 Beware!
-Avoid using the logging APIs from constructor!
-If you really need to, make sure `g_crax` has been initialized, or just use iostream.
+Avoid using the logging APIs within the constructor of CRAX (and the constructors of CRAX's data members)!

+Make sure `g_crax` has been initialized.

 ```cpp
 S2EExecutionState *state = ...;